Mojo (programming language)

-Mojo is an in-development proprietary programming language based on Python available for Linux and macOS.
-Mojo aims to combine the usability of a high-level programming language, specifically Python, with the performance of a system programming language such as C++, Rust, and Zig.
-As of October 2025, the Mojo compiler is closed source with an open source standard library.
-Modular, the company behind Mojo, has stated an intent to eventually open source the Mojo language, as it matures.
+Mojo is a programming language for Linux and macOS.
+It is a systems programming language with semantics inspired by Rust such as static typing and a borrow checker, but uses a syntax designed to be reminiscent of Python (like Nim and Julia).
+It was originally intended to be a superset of Python, but this goal has been either abandoned or postponed indefinitely as of March 2026.
+In May 2026, Modular launched a website for the language and in August 2026 Modular released Mojo 1.0, declaring it open source.

-Mojo builds on the Multi-Level Intermediate Representation (MLIR) compiler software framework, instead of directly on the lower level LLVM compiler framework like many languages such as Julia, Swift, C++, and Rust.
+Mojo builds on the Multi-Level Intermediate Representation (MLIR) compiler software framework, instead of directly on the lower level LLVM compiler framework used by languages like Julia, Swift, C++, and Rust.
 MLIR is a newer compiler framework that allows Mojo to exploit higher level compiler passes unavailable in LLVM alone, and allows Mojo to compile down and target more than only central processing units (CPUs), including producing code that can run on graphics processing units (GPUs), Tensor Processing Units (TPUs), application-specific integrated circuits (ASICs) and other accelerators.
 It can also often more effectively use certain types of CPU optimizations directly, like single instruction, multiple data (SIMD) with minor intervention by a developer, as occurs in many other languages.
 According to Jeremy Howard of fast.ai, Mojo can be seen as "syntax sugar for MLIR" and for that reason Mojo is well optimized for applications like artificial intelligence (AI).

 Origin and development history

 The Mojo programming language was created by Modular Inc, which was founded by Chris Lattner, the original architect of the Swift programming language and LLVM, and Tim Davis, a former Google employee.
 The intention behind Mojo is to bridge the gap between Python’s ease of use and the fast performance required for cutting-edge AI applications.

 According to public change logs, Mojo development goes back to 2022.
 In May 2023, the first publicly testable version was made available online via a hosted playground.
 By September 2023 Mojo was available for local download for Linux and by October 2023 it was also made available for download on Apple's macOS.
+The SDK included a command-line driver, a Visual Studio Code extension, and a Jupyter kernel.

 In March 2024, Modular open sourced the Mojo standard library and started accepting community contributions under the Apache 2.0 license.

+In December 2025, Modular published a roadmap toward a 1.0 release, stating that Mojo 1.0 would stabilize core language features and that additional features, such as a match statement and enums, would follow in 1.x releases.
+On 7 May 2026, Modular released Mojo 1.0.0 beta 1 and launched the language's website, mojolang.org.
+On 11 August 2026, Modular released Mojo 1.0.0, and one week later on 18 August 2026, Modular open-sourced the Mojo compiler under the Apache 2.0 license.